waymondo/frog-jump-buffer/README.md

 This is the default filter to use when invoking `frog-jump-buffer`.
 Shows all buffers by default.

+#### `frog-jump-buffer-include-current-buffer`
+Set to `nil` to remove the current buffer from always being the first option.

+#### `frog-jump-buffer-posframe-parameters`
+Explicit frame parameters to be used by the posframe `frog-jump-buffer` creates.

+#### `frog-jump-buffer-posframe-handler`
+The posframe handler that `frog-jump-buffer' should use.
+Defaults to the point being the bottom left point of the posframe.

 #### `frog-jump-buffer-filter-actions`
 These are the built-in buffer filter actions available during `frog-jump-buffer`.
 Each action is a list of the form `(KEY